TheOdinProject/curriculum/new_org/ruby/building_blocks.md

 ## Your Assignment:

 1. You should have already completed [Learn to Program](http://pine.fm/LearnToProgram/) in the Web Development 101 course to start with.
-2. Do the full [Codecademy Introduction to Ruby](http://www.codecademy.com/tracks/ruby) section.
+2. Do the full [Codecademy Introduction to Ruby section](w.codecademy.com/courses/ruby-beginner-en-d1Ylq/0/1) from their [Ruby Track](http://www.codecademy.com/tracks/ruby).
-3. Complete the [Codecademy Introduction to Ruby](http://www.codecademy.com/tracks/ruby) project ("Putting the Form in Formatter")
+3. Complete the [Codecademy Introduction to Ruby](http://www.codecademy.com/courses/ruby-beginner-en-MxXx5/0/1) project ("Putting the Form in Formatter")
 4. Read [Beginning Ruby](http://beginningruby.org/) Chapter 2: `Programming == Joy: A Whistle Stop Tour of Ruby and Object Orientation`
 5. Read [Beginning Ruby](http://beginningruby.org/) Chapter 3: `Ruby's Building Blocks: Data, Expressions, and Flow Control` pages 31-50 (only the section on Numbers and Expressions and the section on Text and Strings)
 6. Take a look at the [Ruby Date and Time explanation from TutorialsPoint](http://www.tutorialspoint.com/ruby/ruby_date_time.htm).
 No need to memorize all the Time Formatting Directives, just know what they are and where to find them.